Bill, not amended in the Public Bill Committee, considered.

 I am very grateful to you, Madam Deputy Speaker, for giving me the time to speak.
 I welcome this Bill and I look forward to its further progress.

 It is a great pleasure to catch your eye, Madam Deputy Speaker.
 There are a couple of problems that I associate with the 2017 general election, one of which is the loss of the Prisons and Courts Bill.
 I am delighted that my hon.
 Friend the Member for Lewes (Maria Caulfield) has taken up the opportunity for this valuable Bill, which plugs part of the gap that losing that Bill has presented.
-She is exactly the right person to do so not only because of the calm and collected way that she has presented and promoted this Bill, as referred to by my hon.
+She is exactly the right person to do so not only because of the calm and collected way in which she has presented and promoted this Bill, as referred to by my hon.
 Friend the Member for Witney (Robert Courts), but because she has the privilege of hosting in her constituency the Sussex county jail.
 I do not wish to reopen old wounds between her constituents and mine, but the county jail moved from Lewes to Horsham in 1540 and there was a long-running, 305-year campaign by the people of Lewes to have it returned.
 They finally succeeded in 1845.
 For those of us who worry that our campaigns take rather a long time to prosper, they need look only to the doughty efforts of the constituents of my hon.
 Friend.

 My hon.
 Friend proposes a simple and sensible move.
 Like her, I was shocked when I discovered that 23,000 mobile phones had been found in prisons in 2017.
 Those are just the ones that were discovered and apprehended.
 I, too, was looking for measures that could stop that flow of mobile phones into prisons.
-Indeed, I have used the opportunity of Ministry of Justice questions to press my hon.
+Indeed, I have used the opportunity of Justice questions to press my hon.
 Friend the Minister on the use of anti-drone technology around prisons.
 An excellent company in Horsham can bring down drones safely and prevent the use of drones to deliver drugs and mobile phones into prisons.
 The Minister was kind enough to meet me and pointed out that a combination of this excellent Bill and nets would be an equally effective way of stopping the problem, albeit less efficacious for the company in my constituency.
 I have not lost heart, though, on the Ministry of Defence, which will find its products very useful.

 This Bill will, I hope and believe, reduce the abuse of mobile phones in jails.
 Jails are there to serve a purpose.
 At least part of that is to divorce criminal gangs from their leadership, to disrupt criminal gangs, to separate those individuals from society and to loosen the bonds of the criminal networks.

 I am not going to discuss, as my hon.
 Friend the Member for Banbury (Victoria Prentis) did, “The Italian Job” or “The Man in the Iron Mask”.
-I am not naïve.
+I am not naive.
 I do accept that, even prior to mobile telephony, there were still means by which criminal gangs were able to communicate through prison walls.
 However, we owe it to our constituents to ensure that, just as we use every form of modern technology to apprehend criminals, we also use that technology to ensure that they are cut off from their gangs and their networks when they are serving time.
 That view, I think, has widespread support across this House—judging by the intervention of the hon.
 Member for West Ham (Lyn Brown), I am sure of it—and we need to do all we can to crack down on that illicit use of phones.

 But this is not only about deliberate, illicit use for criminal purposes—it is also about those who are desperate to get hold of a mobile phone for entirely legitimate reasons and find themselves prey to gangs inside jails.
 Our hearts go out to people who, for whatever reason they are in jail, are desperate to keep in contact with their families on the outside.
 They then become prey to the criminal activity inside the prison by not only supporting the efforts of those smuggling phones into jails but supporting the wider use of those smuggling networks for drugs and other assets.
 Another aspect of this Bill is that it should help to prevent those individuals from being abused by other criminals when they are at their most vulnerable, behind bars.